Robert Browning: Cultural references

-Two culs-de-sac in Little Venice, London (Browning Close and Robert Close).
-(An adjacent third one, Elizabeth Close, is named after his wife.)
+Aalokam: Ranges of Vision, is a 2023 Malayalam language Indian film and it has six separate chapters and five of them are based on Robert Browning's poems.

 List of works

 This section lists the plays and volumes of poetry Browning published in his lifetime.
 Some individually notable poems are also listed, under the volumes in which they were published.
 (His only notable prose work, with the exception of his letters, is his Essay on Shelley.)